anshu3769/InsightDS_Pharmacy_Counting/README.md

 ## Running instructions
      1. Copy the input file in the input/ directory.
 The format for the input file has been specified above.
      2. Run the run.sh script with path to input file and output file as its arguments.
+There are two commands in the script - touch ./output/top_cost_drug.txt python ./src/pharmacy_counting.py ./input/itcont.txt ./output/top_cost_drug.txt where top_cost_drug.txt is the name of the output file and input/itcont.txt is the name of the input file.
+Replace these names with the names of your output and input file names.

             Troubleshooting
                 a) If the user does not have permission to execute the script.
                     Execute the command "chmod 755 run.sh" to give the user permission to execute the script.